phuongdnguyen/temporal-workflow-debugger/replayer-adapter-nodejs/README.md

 ### Interceptors

 #### `workflowInterceptors`
 Workflow interceptor factory for debugging support.
+Automatically injected when using the `replay` function.

 #### `activityInterceptors`
 Activity interceptor factory for debugging support.
+Automatically injected when using the `replay` function.

 ## Environment Variables